Applications for i3 2022 are now open! Introductory Institute for new i3 Scholars will be held from June 19, 2022 – July 16, 2022.

 Application Materials & Instructions

 In your application form, please upload a copy of your undergraduate transcripts, including any transcripts from previous transfer schools.
-Unofficial transcripts will be accepted.
+Unofficial transcripts will be accepted (please do not pay for official transcripts).
 If your college/university uses e-transcripts, request that a copy be sent to yourself and upload using the application form.

-Please share this link with your letter recommenders and ask them to fill out the form and upload their letters.
+Submitting a letter of recommendations is optional.
+If you choose to include a letter, please share this link with your recommender and ask them to fill out the form and upload their letters.

-Letters of recommendation are an opportunity to tell us more about you than we would know from a transcript, GPA, or essay.
-This can include university faculty and staff as well as leaders within communities in which you are a part (e.g., community service supervisors, religious leaders, etc.).
+A letter of recommendation is an opportunity to supplement your application to tell us more about you than we would know from a transcript, GPA, or essay.
+This can include former teachers, university faculty and staff, as well as leaders within communities in which you are a part (e.g. community service supervisors, religious leaders, etc.).

 Please direct all questions to email@example.com